BadIdeaFactory/corporate/documents/operating.md

   - [x] ...
 Plotting Sessions
 - [x] Use of emoji

+### Schedules and Expectations
+All meaningful organizational decisions will happen in monthly Plotting Sessions, which are to be scheduled and announced by the Overmind on April 1st of every year.
+The schedule can be updated as needed, but a notice of 10 days must be given before any Plotting Session can be held.

+April 1st marks the beginning of the governing year, and officer elections are to be held during the month of April.

 ### Deliberation Processes
 #### Slack
-Decisions made over slack are intended to be short term decisions that do not require intense deliberation or buy-in from the majority of the Hive Mind.
+Slack is a real time communication platform which supports threaded conversation and emoji reactions to specific posts.
+Decisions made over Slack are intended to be short term decisions that do not require intense deliberation or buy-in from the majority of the Hive Mind.

+These votes will be taken in the `#biffud-vote` Slack channel.

-1. A single pinned message is created, posing the entire question up for vote.
+1. A message is posted to `#biffud-vote`, posing a single question to be voted on.

-2. Discussion happens entirely in a threaded response to the question.
+2. Discussion happens in a threaded response to the question.

 3. Voting is performed using emoji in response to a single pinned message that poses the entire content up for vote.
 Positive Emoji are used for a yes